CosmicCompassGames/TelegramGameBot/README.md

 - Unique gameplay mechanics and challenges
 - Intuitive inline buttons
 - Easy to use and integrate into Telegram chats
-- Open source with a permissive MIT license

 ## Getting Started